-Cintas also administers a pension plan that was assumed in a previous acquisition and has historically been deemed immaterial for disclosure purposes.
-As of May 31, 2022 and 2021, the fair value of this pension plan's total assets was \$8.4 million and \$9.2 million, respectively, and the PBO was \$7.5 million and \$8.9 million, respectively.
+Cintas also administers a pension plan that was assumed in a previous acquisition and is immaterial for detailed disclosure purposes.
+As of May 31, 2023 and 2022, the fair value of this pension plan's total assets was \$7.8 million and \$8.4 million, respectively, and the PBO was \$6.9 million and \$7.5 million, respectively.